-Co-Chair, Consumer Financial ServicesFinancial Services and Banking email
+Co-chair, Consumer Financial ServicesFinancial Services and Bankingemail

-Co-Chair, Consumer Financial ServicesFinancial Services and Bankingemail
+Co-Chair, Global PaymentsCo-Chair, Consumer Financial ServicesFinancial Services and Bankingemail

-Helping Consumer Financial Services Clients Navigate a Sea of ChangeIn the wake of a worldwide economic slowdown—blamed in large part on ineffective regulatory oversight of the mortgage loan and credit card industries and resulting consumer defaults—financial regulation has grown dramatically, with a focus on consumer protection.
+In the wake of a worldwide economic slowdown—blamed in large part on ineffective regulatory oversight of the mortgage loan and credit card industries, resulting in consumer defaults—financial regulation has grown dramatically, with a focus on consumer protection.
 Financial institutions, as well as nonbank providers of consumer financial products and services, now face increased scrutiny and an expanding universe of new regulations and laws.
-This expansion will continue unabated for the foreseeable future, as new rules are adopted under the Dodd-Frank Act and as the Bureau of Consumer Financial Protection (the CFPB) begins to exercise its powers.
-Aggressive investigations and enforcement campaigns by State Attorneys General, along with plaintiffs’ attorneys taking advantage of regulatory changes with a spate of class action lawsuits, will further challenge the financial services industry.
+This expansion is expected to continue unabated for the foreseeable future, as new rules are adopted under the Dodd-Frank Act and as the Consumer Financial Protection Bureau (CFPB) begins to exercise its powers.
+Aggressive investigations and enforcement campaigns by state attorneys general, along with plaintiffs’ attorneys taking advantage of regulatory changes with a spate of class action lawsuits, will further challenge the financial services industry.

-Experience Across a Broad Spectrum of Financial Services and ProductsManatt provides practical, sophisticated and comprehensive advice to a wide range of institutions offering financial services and products.
-Our team is unique in having substantial experience representing not only traditional sources of consumer financial products and services—such as community banks, global financial institutions, mortgage lenders and payment card companies—but also nonfinancial companies offering products and services or engaging in billing and collection practices that fall within the scope of the new regulations.
-These companies include:
+Manatt provides practical, sophisticated and comprehensive advice to a wide range of institutions offering financial services and products.
+Distinguishing our team is our substantial experience representing both traditional sources of consumer financial products and services—such as community banks, global financial institutions, mortgage lenders and payment card companies—and nonfinancial companies offering similar products and services or engaging in billing and collection practices that fall within the scope of the new regulations.
+Examples include:

 Our practice’s offices in Washington, D.C., and throughout New York and California allow our attorneys to stay on top of current developments, trends and regulations affecting clients’ business objectives and priorities.

 In today’s heightened regulatory environment, the CFPB scrutinizes and regulates credit products extensively.
-Our Consumer Financial Services practice closely monitors developments at the Bureau and regularly works with staff attorneys, providing advice regarding the large and growing number of laws that regulate extensions of credit to consumers and assisting clients in submitting comment letters on proposed regulations.
-Much of our work focuses on the increasing overlap between products and services offered by nonfinancial institutions and the expanding reach of consumer financial protection laws.
+Our consumer financial services practice closely monitors developments at the CFPB and regularly works with its staff attorneys, providing advice regarding the large and growing number of laws that regulate the extension of credit to consumers and assisting clients in submitting comment letters on proposed regulations.
+Much of our work concerns the increasing overlap between products and services offered by financial and nonfinancial institutions, and attempts by regulators and plaintiffs lawyers to bring them within the jurisdiction of consumer financial protection laws.

 The federal and state consumer credit laws on which we regularly provide guidance include:

-Deposit Products and OperationsOur lawyers are recognized leaders in assisting banks, prepaid card issuers and others offering deposit products through the vast and complex laws and regulations that govern account and operational issues.
+Our lawyers are recognized leaders in assisting banks, prepaid card issuers and others offering deposit products through the vast and complex laws and regulations that govern accounting and operational issues.
 A particular strength and focus of our practice is the structuring of cash management arrangements.

 We offer insight and advice on the full array of federal and state laws governing consumer finance activities and operations, including:

-Payment CardsWe represent many credit, debit and prepaid card industry members, including issuers, acquirers, payment card networks, processors, independent sales organizations, affinity and cobrand partners, and merchants.
+We represent many credit, debit and prepaid card industry members, including issuers, acquirers, payment card networks, processors, independent sales organizations, affinity and cobrand partners, and merchants.
 Our attorneys can advise you on a broad range of matters related to payment cards and services, including:

-In addition to the consumer financial services industry, marketing and advertising for its products and services are also facing closer scrutiny and tighter regulations.
+In addition to the consumer financial services industry itself, marketing and advertising for the industry’s products and services are also facing closer scrutiny and tighter regulations.
 Our practice includes several nationally recognized lawyers in advertising, marketing and sales promotion law who regularly review the marketing and advertising campaigns of some of the world’s leading providers of consumer goods and services, including financial-related services.

 We regularly provide advice on the full range of marketing laws and regulations, including:

-Firsthand Experience With Government RelationsManatt’s bipartisan government relations team is significantly involved in the implementation of the Dodd-Frank Act on behalf of our clients.
-We monitor issues of interest at the congressional and agency levels, as well as work with a coalition of interest groups who share similar legislative and regulatory goals.
+Manatt’s bipartisan federal government relations team has been significantly involved in the implementation of the Dodd-Frank Act on behalf of our clients.
+We monitor issues of interest at the congressional and agency levels, and work with a coalition of interest groups that share similar legislative and regulatory goals.

 Our team includes former members of Congress and former congressional committee staff members.
-Our deep and extensive relationships in the House of Representatives and Senate enable us to advocate for legislative changes, work to block problematic bills, and ask members of Congress to weigh in with respect to matters involving the CFPB.
+Our deep and extensive relationships in the House of Representatives and Senate enable us to advocate for legislative changes, work to block problematic bills and ask members of Congress to weigh in with respect to matters involving the CFPB.
 We have also assisted a number of clients in drafting comments to proposed rules, guidance and other agency proposals published by the CFPB and other financial services regulatory agencies.

-Defending Against Enforcement ActionsOur Consumer Financial Services practice includes lawyers with a strong track record of success defending clients in enforcement actions brought by federal banking agencies, the FTC and State Attorneys General offices.
+Our consumer financial services practice includes lawyers with a strong track record of success defending clients in enforcement actions brought by federal banking agencies, the FTC and state attorneys general.
 We also have a growing base of experience advising clients on issues arising during CFPB examinations.